file-format/Docs/en/spreadsheet/ods.md

 OpenDocument format supports document representation as a single XML document as well as a collection of several subdocuments within a package as [ZIP](/compression/zip/) archive.
 Each of the files from the ZIP archive stores part of the complete document.
 Each subdocument stores a particular aspect of the document.
 For example, one subdocument contains the style information and another subdocument contains the content of the document.
 A typical ODF document has the following components:

-* //content.xml// – Document content and automatic styles used in the content.
+* `content.xml` – Document content and automatic styles used in the content.
-* //styles.xml// – Styles used in the document content and automatic styles used in the styles themselves.
+* `styles.xml` – Styles used in the document content and automatic styles used in the styles themselves.
-* //meta.xml// – Document meta information, such as the author or the time of the last save action.
+* `meta.xml` – Document meta information, such as the author or the time of the last save action.
-* //settings.xml// – Application-specific settings, such as the window size or printer information.
+* `settings.xml` – Application-specific settings, such as the window size or printer information.

 Besides these, in package can be many other subdocuments like document thumbnail, images, etc.